Dewansh36/bit-mart/README.md

 - Cart & WishList: So that You can save your liked products and Buy them in case you want using bitmart coins.
 - Data Protection: So that no one else including the admins can delete or edit any of the products or reviews provided in the platform.
-- Order History: Keep Track of All your purchased goods
+- Order History: Keep Track of All your purchased goods.
+- Product History: Keeping Track of all the products you have listed.

+### How-to-run

+- Fork our Repository.
+- Install node in your local.
+- Enter command - (npm i) to install node modules.
+- Enter command - (npm run dev) to run on your local host.

 ### Link

-- You can access our website from the following link :
+- You can access our website from the following link : https://bit-mart.herokuapp.com/
 - Register Yourself using your verified email id and start buying/selling the products.